This post contains affiliate links. As an Amazon Associate I earn from Qualifying purchases. Find out more in our disclosure.

 Semi-rectangular Sleeping Bags for Kids

 A semi-rectangular sleeping bag is a cross between the mummy and the rectangular style.
 These childrens sleeping bags generally have a hood and are more form-fitting than the rectangular sleeping bag, while still allowing a small amount of room for movement inside the bag.
 Sometimes this style of sleeping bags can be referred to barrel-shaped.

 How To Keep Kids Warm At Night While Camping

 Aside from getting a really warm kids sleeping bag, there are a few thing that you can do to help your kids stay warm at night while camping.
-The first is to make sure that they are sleeping on an insulated ground pad.
+The first is to make sure that they are sleeping on an insulated ground pad of in a camping baby bed for little kids.
 This is one of the best ways to make sure that kids stay warm in their sleeping bags, since it prevents cold air from coming in from the ground.

 Dressing kids to stay warm at night, is also really important on family camping trips.
 When we know that it’s going to be cold at night while camping with kids, we make sure to layer all of our kids clothing.
 First, everyone wears merino wool base layers.

 We love these kids base layers because they not only insulate the kids, but wick moisture away in case they start sweating.
 We also make sure that the kids are wearing wool socks (these are my favorite all around kids wool socks), and that they wear a knit beanie to prevent heat loss out of their head.
 If the night is going to be extra cold, we sometimes have the kids wear fleece pajamas on top of their merino wool base layers.

 Best Kids Sleeping Bags For Camping